vereis/nix-config/README.md

-# My Nix/NixOS Configuration
+# My Nix/NixOS Config files

+This repo houses configuration for all of the machines that I regularly use.

+I have not updated anything to be using flakes yet.
+Currently, all configuration is done via simple NixOS or Home-Manager style modules.

 ## Installation

-Note that the only requirements for this configuration are [Nix](https://nixos.org/download.html#download-nix) (or alternatively, [NixOS](https://nixos.org/download.html#nixos-iso)), [home-manager](https://github.com/nix-community/home-manager), and [git](https://git-scm.com/).
+The only real requirements for installing configuration files from here are [Nix](https://nixos.org/download.html#download-nix) and [git](https://git-scm.com); though certain machine configurations will only work on NixOS.

-If you're bootstrapping a NixOS configuration, you may not have the latter installed.
+If you're bootstrapping a NixOS configuration, you likely will not have Git installed by default.
 It is recommended to install it temporarily for the initial setup via `nix-shell -p git` to prevent any potential issues using `nix-env`.

-If you _do_ end up running into issues, you may need to use `nix-env --set-flag priority <integer> git`, as this configuration tries to manage its own installation of git.

 Unless you're installing this on [NixOS](https://nixos.org/download.html#nixos-iso), you'll first need to install [Nix (the package manager)](https://nixos.org/download.html#download-nix).
 You can do this quickly via running the following: